josephxbrick/documentorganizer/README.md

 ## Downloading the sample file

 In addition to the documentation below, there is a `tocsample.sketch` file in the repository that's a sketch file designed to work with this plugin.
 It contains some explanations of how the plugin expects the document to be set up.
 Hit the download button [here](tocsample.sketch) to get the file.

+# Plugin requirements

+The plugin assumes the following about your document:

+* Each page of the document is represented by an artboard
+* All artboards for a document reside on a single Sketch page
+* The the document is divided into sections, and each section is led by a section-heading page (artboard)
+* The order that pages appear in the document is determined the artboard layout in the Sketch page.
+The artboards must be laid out either left to right in a single row, or with each document section on its own left-to-right row.
+In either case the artboards of a row must have their tops aligned.
+* At minimum, the document must contain five symbols and one group, all of which will be discussed below.
+If any of these elements is absent, the plugin will stop execution and display an error message regarding the missing elements.
+Here is what your file must contain.
+  * The page-number symbol
+  * The section-title symbol, which titles an artboard that represents a section-heading
+  * The page-title symbol, which titles an artboard representing a page of a given section
+  * The two symbols that are used by the TOC to create section-header entries and page entries
+  * The TOC group (named `<tocGroup>`), which is placed on the artboard that displays the TOC.

+Again, refer to the documentation below for details on each of these required elements.

 ---